aniketk13/Intelli-Tags/readme.md

 ## 🎉Accomplishments that we're proud of:
 1) We were able to benefit from multiple Modzy Models, and integrate them into an all-in-one solution for the Most Frequently used form of data, i.e. Text, Images and Videos.
-2) Even as Beginners, creating a Project with Modzy helped us Explore the AWS domain as well, which helped in Deploying the S3 Containers for cloud storage of our images and videos.
+2) Even as Beginners, creating a Project with Modzy helped us Explore the cloud computing (AWS) domain as well, using which we Deployed the S3 Containers as cloud storage for our images and videos.

 ## ✨What we learned
 1. Modzy - MLOps & ModelOps
-2. AWS
+2. AWS - S3 Bucket

 ## ❓ What's next for IntelliTags
 1. Our First aim is to create a brand new modzy model to enable full video transcription, that can allow the user to upload their locally saved videos on the platform and get relevant tags for that.